Call (612) 337-6126

 - people with chronic lung disease

-- individuals who are on specific drug protocols (corticosteroids, to name one).
+- people on specific drug protocols (corticosteroids, for example).